ErikCupal/expression-solver/README.md

 Unfortunately, it doesn't support [unary](https://en.wikipedia.org/wiki/Unary_operation) operators yet :/.
 It is written using functional Javascript.

-This was created for learning purposes.
+This repo was created for learning purposes.

 ## [Demo](https://jsfiddle.net/lapuckire/77bcvzox/)